CU Guest Wi-Fi

 To log in to CU Guest Wi-Fi:

-Pre-assigned Guest Credentials (Coming Soon)
+Event-Based Guest Credentials

 • Guests: If the event organizer pre-assigns guest credentials, you'll receive them via email at the account you entered during registration.
 If you don't receive any credentials before you get to campus, follow the steps above (How to get it) to request your credentials and sign in to CU Guest Wi-Fi.